 Germany and Azerbaijan have enjoyed good bilateral relations since 1992.
 Azerbaijan is Germany’s principal economic partner in the Caucasus.
 Germany’s only Chamber of Commerce Abroad in the region is based in Baku.
 Azerbaijan is one of Germany’s ten most important suppliers of crude oil.
 The key exports from Germany are machinery, motor vehicles and components, iron and steel products, and production facilities.

-In western Azerbaijan (Goygol, Shemkir), numerous historic buildings, including churches, are a reminder that Swabian immigrants settled there from 1818/19 onwards.
+In western Azerbaijan (Goygol, Shemkir), numerous historic buildings are a reminder that Swabian immigrants settled there from 1818/19 onwards.
 A cornerstone of cultural relations is the German-Azerbaijani Cultural Association, which runs the Kapellhaus (Chapel House) meeting centre in Baku.
 A Goethe-Zentrum opened in Baku in December 2017 and has made a major contribution to cultural exchange between the two countries since then.

-There is a very active town twinning programme between Sumqayit and Ludwigshafen and another between Baku and Mainz.
+There is an active town twinning programme between Sumqayit and Ludwigshafen and another between Baku and Mainz.